tabigler/OPMP-matheuristic/README.md

 # OPMP-matheuristic

 <p align="justify">
 The repository will contain the code of the matheuristic described in the paper <i>A matheuristic for locating obnoxious facilities</i>.
-Please note that the code will be uploaded soon.
+Please note that the code will be uploaded shortly.
 The instances used in the paper are made available at https://github.com/tabigler/OPMP-instances.
 </p>

 ## Attribution